marino-multipla/Instagram_Explorer/README.md

 - Collect a list of user_name - owner_id starting from the last collected owner_id
 or from a owner_id inserted by the user;

-Instagram  can block you during the exploration process bacuse of a high amount of web requests.
+Instagram  can block you during the exploration process because of an high amount of web requests.
 A mechanism to renew the ip address of your ISP is implemented.

  - A short video will be available in some days...